Annual Resolutions for Canadian Corporations: What They Are and When to Sign

 - Shareholders' resolution — confirming directors, waiving the audit requirement (for private companies)

 Each document is one to two pages.
-They're signed (not notarized), stored in the minute book, and never filed with the government.
+They are signed (not notarized), stored in the minute book, and never filed with the government.

 How MinuteKeep Handles Annual Resolutions